-March through November is the best time to enjoy waterfalls in Tennessee.
+March to November is the best time to enjoy waterfalls in Tennessee.
 Backpackers often opt for spring to observe rushing waterfalls fed by snowmelt and seasonal showers.
-However, if swimming is your priority, then the best season is sunny summertime.
+However, if swimming is your priority, then the best season is the sunny summertime.
 Fall is famous for its vibrant foliage backdrops.
 Winter is a less popular option, but if you're a big fan of frosty weather and snowy sceneries, go for it and get a glimpse of some frozen falls.

 Best waterfalls in Tennessee